 How you can help

 Outlined below are some ways you can help.
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-Please be lovely to all other community members.
+Please be lovely to all other community members! :heart: :rainbow:

 If you respond to an issue you will be notified by email of any new responses.
 You can reply to that email to reply in the thread.
 If you are interested in a certain discussion but do not want to post, use the ‘subscribe’ button.

 Resolving these issues is a community effort as well, so be sure to clearly describe what you mean as others might not have the same context that you have.

-- Only single barrelled issues (no X and Y issues)
+- Raise one point per issue (no X and Y issues)

 - No negations in the issue title

-- The issue title should be self-contained (related to remark above)
+- The issue title should be clear and understandable